 Do I have to pay anything in case of an accident?

 Yes.
 You will always pay an excess amount.
 It is an amount you pay before the insurer pays the rest.
 The higher your agreed excess, the lower your premium.
 The average is around £200.
+However, if your car is involved in an accident when someone other than yourself is driving or even if the vehicle is being transported, the damage will likely not be covered.

 Is it true that car insurance for women is cheaper?